 Pocket Time!
 I laminated the library pockets and cut the slit open using an expo knife.
 Lastly, I attached them to the bulletin board with a staple at the top and bottom of each pocket.
 I put a student name sticker at the bottom of each pocket.
 These are super easy to make on Avery address labels.
 Check out all the ways I use name stickers in my classroom HERE.
 Here’s a trick to share too: if a pocket tears down the side, just use clear tape to reinforce it.

 Color Code all the things!
-In my classroom, most new students can not recognize their name in print yet so I color code everything I can.
-This way they can begin to find their name independently.
+In my classroom, most new students can not recognize their names in print yet, so I color code everything I can.
+This way, they can begin to find their name independently.
 For example, Austin would look for the yellow pocket with the letter A. I try to make nearly everything color-coded so the kids can more easily identify what is theirs: cubby name tags, question of the day stars, writing journal, fine motor journal, job chart clothespin, name mat, and anything else I can think of!